Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 portland cost of living overview

-Portland’s cost of living runs about 16.8% above the U.S. average, but your actual expenses will hinge on neighborhood and lifestyle choices.
+Portland’s cost of living runs about 16.8% above the U.S. average.
+Your actual expenses will depend heavily on neighborhood and lifestyle choices.

-You’ll see that rent in Portland drives much of the difference: median rent for a one-bedroom is about $1,500/month, and two-bedrooms often top $2,000 in neighborhoods like the Pearl District.
+Rent drives much of that difference.
+The median rent for a one-bedroom is about $1,500/month, and two-bedrooms often top $2,000 in neighborhoods like the Pearl District.

-If you’re comparing ownership, check the median home price locally to understand long-term cost implications versus renting.
+If you’re considering ownership, check the local median home price to understand long-term costs versus renting.

-Groceries for a single person typically range $350–$400 monthly, a bit above national norms.
+Groceries for a single person typically run $350–$400 per month, a bit above national norms.

 Monthly Budget Breakdown for a Family of Four